 Trump was born into a wealthy family and inherited about $40 million from his late father, real estate developer Fred Trump.
 In 1971, Donald Trump became head of what would later be known as The Trump Organization.

 Trump’s earnings and inheritance helped him to develop more than 500 companies.
-The business mogul has held stakes in luxury golf courses, skyscrapers, television shows, casinos, books, merchandise and, now, social media.
-These endeavors have helped him reach the estimated $3 billion that put him on the Forbes Billionaires List for 2022.
+The business mogul has held stakes in luxury golf courses, skyscrapers, television shows, casinos, books, merchandise and now, social media.

 Donald Trump’s Business Successes